gazebosim/docs/ci.md

 Builds can fail for a variety of reasons, for example:

-* The code failed to compile.
+* The code **failed to compile**.
 This should never be accepted, even in non-required checks, and must be fixed.
-    * Jenkins: When there's a compilation failure, the build is marked red 🔴.
+    * **Jenkins**: When there's a compilation failure, the build is marked red 🔴.
                    On the build's page, click on `Console Output` then scroll until you find the compilation errors under the `compiling` section.
-    * Actions: When there's a compilation failure, the build is marked red ❌.
+    * **Actions**: When there's a compilation failure, the build is marked red ❌.
                    On the build logs, the compilation failure should be under the `make` collapsible.
-* There are test failures.
+* There are **test failures**.
 Test failures that aren't pre-existing must be fixed.
-    * Jenkins: When there are test failures, the build is marked yellow 🟡.
+    * **Jenkins**: When there are test failures, the build is marked yellow 🟡.
                    On the build's page, the failing tests are listed under `Test Result`.
-You can also check the `Console Output` for the full test logs.
+Click on a test's name, then on "History" on the left to see if the test has failed before.
+                   It's often helpful to see the full test logs on `Console Output`.
-    * Actions: When there are test failures, the build is marked red ❌.
+    * **Actions**: When there are test failures, the build is marked red ❌.
                    On the build logs, the test failures should be under the `make test` collapsible.
     * Check which tests are known failures by searching for the test name on issues.
-* There are warnings.
+* There are **warnings**.
 Warnings that aren't pre-existing must be fixed.
-    * Jenkins: When there are warnings, the build is marked yellow 🟡.
+    * **Jenkins**: When there are warnings, the build is marked yellow 🟡.
                    On the build's page, the warnings are listed under `GNU C Compiler` and `CMake`.
 You can also check the `Console Output` for the full warning logs.
-    * Actions: Does not detect compiler or CMake warnings.
+    * **Actions**: Does not detect compiler or CMake warnings.
-* There are static checker failures.
+* There are **static checker failures**.
 All code checker failures must be fixed.
-    * Jenkins: Does not run static checkers.
+    * **Jenkins**: Does not run static checkers.
-    * Actions: When there are code check failures, the build is marked red ❌.
+    * **Actions**: When there are code check failures, the build is marked red ❌.
                    On the build logs, the checker failures should be under the `Code check` collapsible.
-* There are infrastructure failures.
-These should be reported to the build farmer.
+* There are **infrastructure failures**.
+Contributors should leave a comment to maintainers, who willl report these to the build farmer.
-    * Jenkins: When there's an infra failure, the build is marked red 🔴.
+    * **Jenkins**: When there's an infra failure, the build is marked red 🔴.
                    These can manifest in various ways.
 In general, if the build logs don't fall in the categories above, there's a high chance it's an infrastructure failure.
 Common patterns usually have several `java` or `hudson` messages.
-    * Actions: Infrastructure failures haven't been identified.
+    * **Actions**: Infrastructure failures haven't been identified.

 ## Triggering CI